 [Example (2)] Any pull request introducing changes to the physics results of the code that would affect some of the provided reference examples must contain pointers to newly converged occurrences of these affected examples.

 [Example (2)] When introducing a new switch or extending its functionality, a description of this switch must be added to the documentation files, within the same commit or pull request.
 Changes to the default values of switches (see Coding > General > rule 3) need to be explicitly mentioned in the commit message.

+Private branches are allowed, but should be kept under its own sub-folder structure (e.g. ‘private_uid_or_acronym/private_branch_name’)

 …